How much does a probate attorney cost?

 For example, if the estate’s gross value was $250,000, the statutory fee would be $5,120.
 If the attorney’s hourly rate is $225, it would take 23 hours of work to account for that $5,120 fee.
 However, an estate with one or two assets rarely requires that much time.

 As of 2023, Hope Wood JD has flat fees for Iowa probate cases.
-Prior to signing a fee agreement, you will know the exact amount that will be charged for the case.
-After you meet with Hope Wood JD for a probate consultation, you will receive a fee agreement that includes a scope of work for legal services.
-The scope of work is specific to the facts of your case and each legal service is itemized so you know the exact cost for each legal service.
+Prior to signing a fee agreement, you will know the exact amount that will be charged for the entire case.
+There is no uncertainty of the total cost.
+After you meet with at attorney from Hope Wood JD for a probate consultation, you will receive a fee agreement that includes a scope of work for legal services.

 Questions to ask an Iowa probate attorney